karthikkeyan/CircularSeek/README.md

 	y = sin(angle) * radius + CenterY;

-## Math problems to address
+## Problems to address

-Now, to implement what are all the problems we need to address,

-1. We need to find the angle of given point(x, y) in a circle
+1. For any touch point (x, y), we need to find the angle w.r.t. to the centre of the circle.
-2. Find here angle intersect, with the circle's border

-These two points going to help us move the thumb view.
+2. Find where the line joining the touch point and the center intersects the circle.

 ## Lets Code

-Lets create a a new class called **CircularSeeker** subclassing UIControl, so that we can get the benifit of the following three methods.
+Let’s create a a new class called **CircularSeeker** subclassing UIControl, so that we can get the benefit of the following three methods -

 ```swift